ChatGPT & AI in

 1. Acting as a Principle

-Negotiators who act as principles represent their own interests.
+Negotiators who act as principles represent their interests.
 If they are negotiating as part of a team, they may include agenda items that represent their interests alone.

 2. Anchoring and Adjustment